Aaron Cruden

-Aaron Wiremu Cruden (born 8 January 1989) is a New Zealand rugby union player, who plays for Chiefs and formerly Montpellier, Manawatu and New Zealand internationally.
-Cruden's usual position is first five-eighth (fly half).
+Aaron Wiremu Cruden (born 8 January 1989) is a New Zealand rugby union player, who plays for Waikato and formerly Montpellier, Manawatu and New Zealand internationally.
+Cruden's usual position is fly-half (first five-eighth).

 Early life

-Cruden of Māori descent was born in Palmerston North and attended Palmerston North Boys' High School.
+Cruden is of Māori descent.
+He was born in Palmerston North and attended Palmerston North Boys' High School.
 He captained the 2006 Palmerston North Boys' High School 1st XV which included the likes of Hadleigh Parkes, Kurt Baker and Andre Taylor.

 Cruden was diagnosed with testicular cancer at the age of 19, which necessitated the removal of one of his testicles.
 The cancer has since gone into remission.

 In 2008, Cruden attended the High Performance Player's Course at the International Rugby Academy NZ (IRANZ).
 Cruden's Positional Coach was former All Black Grant Fox and Course Facilitator former All Black Jeff Wilson.

 Domestic career

 Manawatu (2008–present)

 Cruden made his provincial debut for Manawatu Turbos in 2008.

 Cruden captained New Zealand to the 2009 IRB Junior World Championship title in 2009 in Japan, as well as being named IRB Junior Player of the Year 2009.

 Cruden, along with teammates Aaron Smith and Nehe Milner-Skudder did not play a single game for the Turbos in the 2015 ITM because of International duty.